IntegrationDemonstrator/IntegrationDemonstrator/simulations/base_case/carbon_balance.md

 </script>

-PCCC facilities are installed at most CCGTs to capture 18.1 Mt of CO<sub>2</sub>.
+PCCC facilities are installed at most CCGT plants to capture 18.1 Mt of CO<sub>2</sub>.
 In addition, Direct Air Capture (DAC) capture 3.7 Mt of CO<sub>2</sub>.
-Biomethanation allows to compensate for 2.8 Mt of CO<sub>2</sub> emitted by the use of the 14.1 TWh of biomethane produced.
-Together, this represents a reduction of 24.6 Mt CO<sub>2</sub>.
+Biomethanation allows to compensate for 2.8 Mt of CO<sub>2</sub> thanks to the use of 14.1 TWh of biomethane.
+Together, this represents a reduction of 24.6 Mt of CO<sub>2</sub>.

 This compensates for the 20.7 Mt of CO<sub>2</sub> emissions of CCGTs and 4.0 Mt of CO<sub>2</sub> emissions of final demand for methane.
 Together this represents emissions of 24.60 Mt of CO<sub>2</sub>.